Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 Barcelona’s Expansive Tactic

-The Barcelona Tiki-Taka Expansive tactic looks to give you a different attacking approach whilst conforming yourself to the rules of positional play by creating multiple triangles that improves the likeliness of good ball circulation.
+The Barcelona Tiki-Taka Expansive tactic for FM23 looks to give you a different attacking approach whilst conforming yourself to the rules of positional play by creating multiple triangles that improves the likeliness of good ball circulation.

 The only minor difference is the focus on overloads and movements, and the slightly increased focus on making more through balls from deep.
 It’s likely you’ll see fewer total passes, more direct play and more players in and around the penalty box.